-The plan was for us to go through the house and take the things that we wanted, the things that we had asked for or had our eye on over the years.
+The plan was for us to go through the house and take the things that we wanted.
+You know, the things that we had asked for or had our eye on over the years.
 This was definitely not the easiest task because, again, where do you begin?
 What do you take to remind you of this glorious place that you have called home for so many years?
 For me, it was an emotional journey.
-I seem to attach myself to things that trigger the warmth of home and through the move, I knew I wanted to stay deeply connected to this place, this house that had seen me grow from a four-year-old, pig-tailed little girl into a thirty-something woman (yes, the move was a few years ago!).
+I seemed to attach myself to things that trigger the warmth of home.
+Through the move, I knew I wanted to stay deeply connected to this place, this house that had seen me grow from a four-year-old, pig-tailed little girl into a thirty-something woman (yes, the move was a few years ago!).

-There were many things I decided I would like (including the box of stuff my siblings had lovingly prepared for me before I arrived and labelled ‘Susan’s Shit’).
-In and through all of it there was one thing that stood out and I decided to ask my parents if I could have it.
-It was old, had no real value and for all I know was probably picked up at a garage sale somewhere along the many starts and stops in our life as a family.
-I wanted the kitchen table.
+There were many things I decided I would like.
+Including the box of stuff my siblings had lovingly prepared for me before I arrived and labelled ‘Susan’s Shit’).
+In and through all of it there was one thing that stood out.
+For all I know it was probably found at a garage sale somewhere along the many starts and stops in our life as a family.
+It was old and had no real value.

 There is something significant about a kitchen or dining table.

 Jesus could have chosen anywhere for this significant act to occur yet he chose the table to share such an important poignant moment.
-A moment that has travelled through the chronicles of time, crossed cultures and belief systems, a picture that has adorned the walls of the greatest museums.
-This scene is used in advertising campaigns, a print can be found in most airports and bookstores, it is used in a multitude of ways.
+A moment that has travelled through the chronicles of time, crossed cultures and belief systems, and adorned the walls of the greatest museums.
+The Last Supper and the table that is used can be found in advertising campaigns, most airports and bookstores.

-Through my work and travels, I have seen countless families come together, broken hearts mended and so much more, simply through sitting at the table together and sharing a meal we are able to work our way back to what really matters in life.
+Through my work and travels, I have seen countless families come together by sitting together.
+I have seen broken hearts mended and so much more, simply by gathering at the table and sharing a meal.
+We are able to work our way back to what really matters in life.
 Something else that adds to this story is how we are created.
 Our system requires us to stop and fuel our bodies through food and water more than once a day.
 We are uniquely designed to stop, sit and replenish.
 A stunning and very organic opportunities for us to come together.
 As families, we can use this as a critical part of our family schedules.

-If you haven’t enjoyed a meal together at the family table for a while I encourage you to dust the table off, move the bills, paperwork and laundry pile to another place and let everyone in your home know that dinner is on at 6 pm.
-Prepare a family favourite and allow yourself to be amazed as children gather, teenagers come out of their rooms gravitating to the aroma in the home.
+If you haven’t enjoyed a meal together at the family table for a while – maybe it’s time.
+Dust the table off, move the bills, paperwork and laundry pile to another place and let everyone in your home know that dinner is on at 6 pm.
+Prepare a family favourite and without a doubt you will be amazed.
+Your children will gather, teenagers will come out of their rooms and gravitate to the aroma in the home.

-I know exactly where my two brothers will be sitting (they always sit in the same chair on the same side of the table and have done my entire life) my beautiful mother will be at the head of the table, my late father’s chair will be occupied by a well deserving grandchild and all fo this warms my soul and the simplicity of this one act, this seemingly insignificant act allows me the feeling that everything will be well with the world.
+I know exactly where my two brothers will be sitting.
+(They always sit in the same chair on the same side of the table and have done my entire life.)
+My beautiful mother will be at the head of the table, my late father’s chair will be occupied by a well deserving grandchild and all of this warms my soul.
+The simplicity of this insignificant act of gathering around a table allows me the feeling that everything will be well with the world.

 With much love and respect,